Rockkiee/DiscordRAT/readme.md

 ---

+### 🎉・Credits
+Although this discord rat was created by Rdimo#6969 the original is https://github.com/Sp00p64/DiscordRAT and credits goes to him and his discord rat.
+His is quite old and uses message event to execute his commands so thought I would do slash commands and add/improve/remove some commands aswell, some code for the commands belong to him too ofcourse

+---

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ Created by Rdimo#6969 | https://rdimo.github.io/CheatAway
 |⚠️・this Discord rat was made for educational purposes・⚠️|
 |-------------------------------------------------|